COSC3020/binary-search-NolanBerg/README.md

 Use the template in `code.js`.
 The tests in `code.test.js` will be run automatically every time you push to Github; if they pass you are done.

-RESOURCES USED: Originally coded simple binarysearch in python and used ai to convert to js where function takes in sorted array and searches for first occurence of element.
-Below is python code to compute binary search without testing
+RESOURCES USED: Originally coded in python and used ai to convert to js where function takes in sorted array and searches for first occurence of element.
+Below is python code I used to compute binary search without testing

 def binarySearch(num_list, element, low, high):